Recipes

 let projectId = (Id myUUID) :: Id Project

-In case the id is hard coded, you can just type UUID value with the right type signature like this:
+In case the id is hard coded, you can just type the UUID value with the right type signature like this:

 let projectId = "ca63aace-af4b-4e6c-bcfa-76ca061dbdc6" :: Id Project